LeeMorinUCF/Hidden_Comp_Risks/draft_1/README.md

 ### Two-day Window: All violations combined

 This includes all infractions, regardless of the relation to speeding or the policy change.
-Observations are restricted to the day immediately before the announcement, March 31, 2008, and the first day of the new policy, April 1, 2008.
+Observations are restricted to the day immediately before the change, March 31, 2008, and the first day of the new policy, April 1, 2008.

 It looks as though some drivers were caught by surprise that day: